w3f/polkadot-wiki/docs/learn/learn-nominator.md

 [chain state](https://polkadot.js.org/apps/#/chainstate) (select **state query > staking > minimumNominatorBond**)

 - **min-electing:** minimum stake among the electing nominators.
-Since this is almost always the same as “min-active”, it might not be reported
+Since this is almost always the same as “min-active”, it might not be reported.

 - **min-active:** minimum stake among the active nominators.
 If your stake falls below this dynamic threshold in a given era, you will not receive staking rewards for that era.